c-degni/algo-vis/README.md

 Algo-Vis is an interactive web application for visualizing data structure and algorithm operations with step-by-step execution traces and smooth animations.
 DSA means data structure/algorithm in the scope of this project.

 ## Overview
 This project combines C++ DSA implementations with a React frontend to provide educational visualizations of DSA operations.
 Users can build custom operation sequences and watch them execute with full playback controls.
+Also, make sure to check out the portable [Algo-Vis Component Package](/packages/visualizer_component/README.md)!

 ## Architecture
 `Frontend (React + D3.js) → API (Express) → C++ DSA Implementation → Execution Traces → Visualization`